Crockpot Hawaiian chicken has only 5 ingredients! Some call this slow cooker pineapple chicken because it’s sweet with a bit of a barbecue kick to it!

 If you’re looking for a low carb dish you can serve it as is or with a side of quinoa.

-- I usually serve it with a side of white rice or mixed vegetables.
+- I usually serve it with a side of white rice or air fryer roasted vegetables.

 - A side of crispy brussel sprouts with bacon is great too.